 If You’ve Been Injured by a Surgical Error, Contact an Experienced Fargo Medical Malpractice Attorney Today

 Undergoing surgery is never easy, but if you are injured by a surgical error in the process, you need experienced legal counsel.
 Surgical errors can be especially difficult to overcome, but recovering for your damages is the best path forward.
-The dedicated medical malpractice attorneys at O’Keeffe O’Brien Lyson Foss in Fargo are here to help.
+The dedicated medical malpractice attorneys at O’Keeffe O’Brien Lyson Attorneys in Fargo are here to help.
 Our experienced legal team is committed to aggressively advocating for the compensation to which you are entitled.
 If a surgical error has left you injured, please call our office at 701-235-8000 or 877-235-8002 (toll-free) or email one of our skilled and compassionate medical malpractice attorneys – Tatum O’Brien, Tim O’Keeffe, or Sara Monson – today.